dvdmtw98/blog/Post Vault/articles/2024-02-13-building-home-lab-part-11.md

 Banner Background by [logturnal](https://www.freepik.com/free-vector/gradient-white-color-background-abstract-modern_34010189.htm) on Freepik
 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

-In module module, we will see how we can transfer files using SCP from "Tsurugi Linux" which is on the SECURITY subnet to VMs on the ISOLATED subnet.
+In this module, we will see how we can transfer files using SCP from "Tsurugi Linux" which is on the **`SECURITY`** subnet to VMs on the **`ISOLATED`** subnet.

 I recommend this approach to get Malware Samples into the Malware Analysis Lab.
-We can use other methods for transferring files to these VMs but since we are dealing with Malware Samples I want to keep the samples far from the Internet and the host machines filesystem.
+We can use other methods for transferring files to these VMs but since we are dealing with Malware I want to keep the samples isolated from the Internet and the host machine filesystem.

 ## Tsurugi Linux Static IP Assignment

-Start the pfSense VM if it was Shutdown.
+Start the pfSense VM if it is shut down.
 Once pfSense is up and running.
 Start the Tsurugi Linux VM.
 One the terminal and run the following command:

 ```bash
 ip a